 Cost of a buyer agent

 The costs of a purchase broker differ per country and agreements made.
 If you are not yet registered with a real estate agency, the purchasing agent will do that for you.
 You can simply forward houses you find on the Internet to your purchasing broker, who requests information and registers your name.
 The selling broker is now obliged to pay a part of their commission to the buying broker.
-So you pay nothing for the service of a purchase broker.
+In this case, you’ll pay nothing for the service of a purchase broker.
 However, if you request information yourself via a form from a real estate agency website or a general portal, you are registered with the selling agent and your rights to free guidance from a buyer broker expire.

 If you are already in contact with the selling broker but still want to engage a team with a buyer agent and your notary, then you pay a small percentage of the final sale price directly to the buying broker.
 The buyer broker and a notary act on your behalf.
 You pay a success fee of 2% plus VAT to the buyer agent.
 Often, this percentage will be within the negotiations.
 If you can’t find what you like after your visits, a buyer agent will ask for a dossier fee of 2,500 euros.